 How can students prepare for the entrance exams?

-There are multiple offers from universities and colleges that facilitate 5-12 months courses for international students.
-The courses are usually organized in person, but there are also offers where the purchase of online preparatory courses (prerecorded classes) is possible.
+There are multiple offers from universities and colleges that facilitate 5-12 months of courses for international students.
+These premedical courses are usually organized in person, but there are also offers where the purchase of online preparatory courses (prerecorded classes) is possible.
+Courses cover courses like biology, chemistry, physics, the Czech language and the English language.
+There are the following institutes providing courses: the 3rd faculty of Medicine, Charles University, the Institute of Language and preparatory studies, Charles University, Masaryk University, and private ones: Abbey College and Kinds College.

 You can check more details here: https://medhead.eu/premedical-courses-for-students-in-the-czech-republic/